25 Fabulous Paleo Fritter Recipes

 Ingredients: sweet potato, eggs, almond flour, pumpkin pie spice, salt, virgin coconut oil, pure maple syrup (optional).

 If you want to sweeten the deal of sweet potato fritters even more, try creating this recipe with flavors of pumpkin pie.
 And if that weren’t enough, drizzle some pure maple syrup over a stack of them.

 If you read the “6 Things You MUST Know About Bacon” (link in above recipe) you’ll be eager to collect recipes where you can utilize the unique smokey and salty flavor of this meat.
-Here, it has been combined with sweet potato, cinnamon, garlic and other spices to create a very unique flavor.
+Here, it has been combined with zucchini, garlic and other spices to create a very unique flavor.